BalaSowntharya8000/Predicting-Crop-Production-Based-on-Agricultural-Data/README.md

 ### Streamlit App Features
 This application enables data-driven decision-making for agricultural planning through visualization, prediction, and actionable recommendations.

 - **Home Page                 :** Personalized greetings and project overview with visual context.
 - **Data Exploration          :** Interactive preview of cleaned data with filtering options and visual insights.
 - **Trend Analysis            :** Visualize production trends across years, crops, and countries using Plotly charts.
-- **Modeling & Prediction:** Train and evaluate Linear, Ridge, and Random Forest models to predict future crop yields with RMSE and R² metrics.
+- **Modeling & Prediction     :** Train and evaluate Linear, Ridge, and Random Forest models to predict future crop yields with RMSE and R² metrics.
 - **Top Production per Country:** Discover top 5 crops by production volume for each selected country.
 - **Actionable Insights       :** Analyze yield and production efficiency, receive human-readable recommendations, and download CSV summaries for planning use.

+### Usage: How to Run the Project
+ To run the project, open the terminal and use the following command:
+ **streamlit run app(file name).py**

   **Home Page**
   ![image](https://github.com/user-attachments/assets/5f36a10c-6099-455d-ad4f-858bf0b87e25)